mvcds/brave-clojure/9/readme.md

 > Parallelism

-A subclass of concurrency where more than one task is executed simultaneasly.
+A subclass of concurrency where more than one task is executed simultaneously.

 Generally achieved by simultaneously executing tasks on multiple processors.

 > Distributed computing

-A spectial version of parallel computing, where tasks are distributed on different compiters
+A special version of parallel computing, where tasks are distributed on different computers

 > Blocking